- How big is my mailbox?

 - If you are sent to an Outlook Live login page, go back to the Flinders link and try again.

 The down side of using a web hosted email service is that there are delays in authentication and establishing the links.
-Approximately 7 seconds is taken up by transmitting trust certificates from Flinders to log you in to live@edu.
-It is currently taking about 15 seconds for the Microsoft server to open your account and display your inbox (this is about the same as the time it takes to log in to Hotmail).
-However once the service is open, it is as responsive as the old system and much more capable.
+Approximately 7 seconds is taken up by transmitting trust certificates from Flinders to log you into your email.
+It currently takes about 15 seconds for the email server to open your account and display your inbox (this is about the same as the time it takes to log in to Hotmail).

 You can make an Exchange connection using Outlook 2007 and Outlook 2010.
 Follow the setup instructions in the Microsoft wizard at http://help.outlook.com/en-us/140/dd936216.aspx.
 Note that you must use your Windows Live ID for your account everywhere you are prompted for your full email address.
 Your Windows Live ID is FAN@uni.flinders.edu.au.